Third Former Employee to File Suit For June 30th Action

-This is the sixth lawsuit filed against the town since August.
+This is the fifth lawsuit filed against the town since August.
 The town has also filed suit against the firefighters union.

 In her complaint, Kitchin accuses the Town Council of violating the Open Meetings Act and the Town Charter, now-familiar accusations following the lawsuits filed by the two other former employees as well an earlier lawsuit already ruled upon by Superior Court Judge Susan McGuirl in which she described the town’s failure to comply with the Open Meetings Act as “willful and knowing” and issued a fine.
 McGuirl also found the town violated the Town Charter but deferred to town residents of the town to handle that wrongdoing.
 (Find the complaint here: Kitchin v Town of EG.)

 In addition to those charges, Kitchin accuses the town of failing to pay “comp time” back wages.

 Corrigan fired Kitchin, former assistant to the town manager Pam Aveyard, and former Finance Director Kristen Benoit shortly after being appointed Town Manager June 30, in letters that told the employees they were being “separated” from the town for “budget restructuring and fiscal consolidations” called for under the so-called “One Town” consolidation plan Corrigan was implementing.